Parkland, WA98444

 Rentals and Section 8 — Parkland, WA

 As of 2024, the percent of homes in Parkland, WA under the Section 8 program is 11.6%.
 This is considered low, suggesting that the neighborhood is sparsely composed of Section 8 homes.
-Section 8 opportunity is good when HUD pays homeowners more than the average rental market rate for various home sizes.
-For each bedroom size, the average difference between HUD payments and market rents is shown in the table below.
+Section 8 opportunity is good when HUD pays more than market rent.
+In Parkland, WA, all tracked home sizes have HUD payment amounts above market rent, suggesting strong Section 8 opportunity across the board.

 Section 8 Market Size